Community Health Leaders

 Sean Rodman is a contributing writer for Psoriatic-Arthritis.com.
 He first developed psoriasis in his early 20s in the form of a couple of very small patches on his arm and behind his ear.
 In his late 40s, he was diagnosed with psoriatic arthritis and ankylosing spondylitis after a bout of bronchitis that resulted in body pain that refused to go away.
 Looking back, he feels he likely first developed psoriatic arthritis in his 30s but didn’t recognize the signs.
 Read more.

-With the exception of medical doctors, contributors and moderators at Psoriatic-Arthritis.com are compensated for their contributions to the Psoriatic-Arthritis.com community.
-If you are interested in joining our team, please contact us at email@example.com.
+Regular contributors and moderators at Psoriatic-Arthritis.net are offered compensation for their contributions to the Psoriatic-Arthritis.net community.
+If you are interested in joining our team, please contact us at email@example.com